+RESISTING DEMOLITIONS IN PALESTINE

+CB

 A BOYCOTT, DIVESTMENT & SANCTIONS GUIDE

 About the authors

 This book is a Corporate Occupation project.
 Corporate Occupation was established in 2009.
 Our aim is to track corporate complicity in Israeli colonisation, militarism and apartheid, and to provide information-for-action for grassroots activists to use in their campaigns.

 Corporate Occupation is run by writers from Shoal Collective.

 Shoal is an independent co-operative of writers and researchers.
 We produce news articles, investigations, analysis and theory-based writing as a contribution to, and a resource for, movements that are attempting to bring about social and political change.

-Underpinning our writing is the desire to foster grassroots resistance to capitalism by exposing writing for social justice & a world beyond capitalism corporateoccupation.org @CorpOccupation @ShoalCollective

-- The social misery caused by economic exploitation - The ecological destruction inflicted in the interest of making profit for the few - The distruction caused by unending wars, fought to control people and the natural world.
+Underpinning our writing is the desire to foster grassroots resistance to capitalism by exposing - The social misery caused by economic exploitation - The ecological destruction inflicted in the interest of making profit for the few - The destruction caused by unending wars, fought to control people and the natural world.
 We explore and promote progressive, democratic alternatives to the dominant current economic and social structures.
-We want to work with people on the frontline of struggles around the world and amplify their stories.

-RESISTING DEMOLITIONS IN PALESTINE

-A Boycott, Divestment & Sanctions Guide

-Written by Tom Anderson & Eliza Egret with contributions by Amy Hall

-Design by Eliza Egret

-First published by Shoal Collective, March 2019.
+We want to work with people on the frontline of struggles around the world and amplify their stories. corporateoccupation.org @CorpOccupation @ShoalCollective writing for social justice & a world beyond capitalism RESISTING DEMOLITIONS IN PALESTINE A Boycott, Divestment & Sanctions Guide Written by Tom Anderson & Eliza Egret with contributions by Amy Hall Design by Eliza Egret First published by Shoal Collective, March 2019.